 Current CAR-T Approaches

-Numerous variations of human CAR-T cells are being studied in hundreds of patients to which CAR-T cells have been transplanted in order to specifically target and treat their malignancies.
-Results have been very impressive, and this modality of therapy is rapidly expanding with commercialization of the early generation CAR-T cell anticipated this year.
-However, as with all new technologies, especially innovative medical interventions, there are frequent and very critical problems concurrent with the remarkable success.
+Numerous variations of human CAR-T cells are being studied, results have been very impressive, and the first pioneer CAR-T products targeting CD19 in B cell malignancies have been approved by the US FDA in 2017 and European Medicines Agency in 2018.
+However, as with all new technologies, especially innovative medical interventions, there are frequent and critical problems concurrent with the remarkable success.

-Single antigen targeting: Each CAR target only one antigen, if and when a tumor recurs by jettisoning it original target patients are vulnerable to relapse.
-Targeting new antigens requires production of a new CAR cell for every target.
+Single antigen targeting: Each CAR can target only one antigen.
+Consequently, if and when a tumor escapes treatment by jettisoning it original target, patients are likely to relapse.
+Targeting new antigens requires production and administration of a new CAR cell for every new target.

 Always on – lacks control: CAR-T cells are supercharged effector lymphocytes and can attack with a vengeance the targeted tumor cells.
-CAR-T cells also attack other non-intended cells that happen to exhibit the same target recognized by the antibody domain.
-Aggressive attacks frequently cause a “cytokine storm”, a life-threatening adverse event.
+Aggressive attacks frequently cause a “cytokine storm” and neurotoxicity, life-threatening adverse events.

-Mouse-derived scFv receptors: CAR-T cells contain foreign, usually mouse-derived antibody targeting domains which will elicit anti-drug antibody (ADA) responses in patients, thereby limiting the persistence of CAR-T therapies.
+Mouse-derived scFv receptors: pioneer CAR-T cells contain foreign, usually mouse-derived, antibody targeting domains which will elicit anti-drug antibody (ADA) responses in patients, thereby limiting the durability and efficacy of CAR-T therapies.

-Xyphos’ convertibleCAR technology exploits a powerful immune surveillance pathway involving NKG2D receptors that are present on Natural Killer – (NK-) cells, other lymphocytes such as T-cells, and some macrophages.
-There are 6 distinct natural ligands for human NKG2D receptors, and these ligands are rarely expressed on healthy cells.
-However, when stressed by any one of several provocations, otherwise healthy cells may decorate their surfaces with a ligand for NKG2D.
+Xyphos’ convertibleCAR technology exploits a powerful immune surveillance pathway involving NKG2D receptors that are present on Natural Killer (NK) cells, T cells, and some macrophages.
+There are eight natural ligands, MHC-class I-like Complex (MIC) proteins, for human NKG2D receptors that are rarely expressed on healthy cells.
+However, when stressed by any one of several provocations, otherwise healthy cells may decorate their surfaces with one or more MIC-ligands for NKG2D.
 The α1-α2 domain of the natural ligands provides the binding site for the NKG2D receptor.
-The NKG2D receptors then bind their ligands and cluster on the NK-cell surface, thereby activating the NK-cell machinery to mount an attack to kill the decorated cell.
+The NKG2D receptors then bind their ligands and cluster on the NK-cell surface activating the NK-cell machinery to mount an attack to kill the decorated, stressed cell.

-Multi-antigen targeting: convertibleCAR-T cells are targeted to any tumor associated antigen through MicAbody dosing.
-The ability to switch or multiplex targeting with the MicAbody Proteins simplifies production by avoiding the need for new CAR-T cells.
+Multi-antigen targeting: convertibleCAR-T cells are targeted to tumor associated antigen through MicAbody dosing.
+The ability to multiplex or sequentially switch the targeting with MicAbodies allows the targeting of multiple antigens while avoiding the need for new CAR-T cells.

-MicAbody dose controlled: The activity of the convertibleCAR-T cells and their specific targeting is controlled by dosing with the proprietary bispecific MicAbody Proteins, thereby providing a means of preventing or managing the adverse events, such as “cytokine storm”, that are often associated with CAR-T cells.
+MicAbody dose controlled: The activity of the convertibleCAR-T cells is controlled by dose titration of the proprietary bispecific MicAbodies, thereby providing a means of preventing or managing the adverse events, such as “cytokine storm”.

-human-derived iNKG2D: The iNKG2D engineered immune receptor is human-derived and therefore minimizes the anti-drug antibody response of the patient often seen with the more typical mouse-derived receptors on current CAR-T therapies.
-The iNKG2D receptor allows for the production of a single, universal CAR-T cell and is compatible with CAR-T persistence.
+Human-derived iNKG2D and MicAbodies: Both the engineered iNKG2D immune receptor and the MicAbodies are human-derived and therefore minimize the anti-drug antibody (ADA) response of the patient often seen with the typical mouse-derived receptors on current CAR-T therapies.